-Relief printing on an etching press is very doable.
-I don’t own a massive old iron printing press that I covetously see in some studios and campuses, like the famous Albion Press for example or better still – a Vandercook proofing press.
-Although it would be great to add one of these to my studio, for now I use my etching press very successfully for relief printing.
-The principal of this press is that it’s like a wringer washer where the matrix and paper is squeezed through the tightened rollers (instead of wet laundry).
-With the added protection of felt blankets the pinching action of the steel rollers forces the paper to pick up the inked portions of the plate.
+Relief printing using an etching press offers a very doable solution.
+I don’t own a massive old iron press that I covetously see in some studios, like the famous Albion Press for example, or better still – a sweet Vandercook proofing press.
+Although I would love one of these for my studio, My etching press as a means of relief printing has more than proven its worthiness.
+The etching press works like a wringer washer where the plate or block along with the paper gets squeezed through the tightened upper and lower rollers (instead of wet laundry).
+With the added protection of felt blankets, the pinching action of the steel rollers forces the paper to pick up the inked portions of the plate under huge pressure.
+Not a good location for random fingertips.

-My setup involves a carrier arrangement made out of plywood and Masonite fixed to the bed of the press with a bit of double sided tape.
-This helps absorb the immense pressure of the steel rollers minimizing damage to the press or the block.
-After inking up the woodcut – in this case a boxwood wood engraving – I place it in the opening within the carrier as shown on the left.
+My setup involves a carrier arrangement made out of plywood and Masonite fixed to the bed of the press with a bit of double-sided tape.
+Actually, you don’t even need the tape.
+This helps distribute the pressure of the steel rollers minimizing damage to the press or the block.
+After inking up the woodcut – in this case, a boxwood wood engraving – I place it in the opening within the carrier as shown on the right.

-This set-up shows the absence of regular blankets altogether in favour of the rubber litho blanket.
+This set-up shows the absence of regular blankets altogether in favor of the rubber litho blanket.

-This method produces very fine prints because of the consistency and density of the rubber blanket.
-It has just enough give to take up any irregularities in the block.
-After adjusting the rollers just right you’ll find that not very much pressure is needed and less ink is required too.
+Along with the right pressure and proper inking, this method produces very fine detail in the print.
+It has just enough flexibility to take up any irregularities in the block.
+After adjusting the rollers just right you’ll find that you don’t need very much pressure.

 Thanks to Maria Arango Diener for sharing the info about the rubber blanket technique.
-You can probably get some blankets from local commercial printer since they just throw them away.
-Or you can do what I did and purchase reconditioned ones for a very reasonable price from this eBay dealer, lgsstorage
+You can get some of these blankets from local commercial printer since they just throw them away.
+Or you can do what I did and purchase reconditioned ones for a very reasonable price from this eBay dealer, logs storage.

-That’s how I pull my editions, both wood engravings and regular relief prints although I really enjoy hand burnishing with the back of a wooden spoon but only when practical to do so.
+There you have it in a nutshell; how I pull my editions, both wood engravings and regular relief prints although I really enjoy hand burnishing with the back of a wooden spoon but only when in the mood.

-Sometimes when I get into a groove, it’s hard to stop the rhythm of rolling, inking and printing.
-Before you know it there’s a row of prints on the rack drying.
+Sometimes, I’ll get into a groove, swinging to the rhythm of rolling, inking and printing.
+Before you know it a whole row of prints magically appear on the drying rack.

 Someone had left a comment here regarding a heavy cast iron press.
 Unfortunately it got nuked accidentally in my spam catching utility.
 If the poster reads this can you please re-do your message?
 Thanks.